andrewjahn/AndysBrainBook/docs/Matlab/Matlab_01_Navigation.rst

     a'.*b

-Will transponse ``a`` to be a 3x2 matrix.
+Will transpose ``a`` to be a 3x2 matrix.
 The resulting product will also be a 3x2 matrix.
 You can also add or subtract matrices, as long as they have the same dimensions.
 Multiplying by a constant requires no special transformations, and will simply multiply each cell of the matrix by a single number:

 ::